Quantum liquid crystals in the finite-field K$\Gamma$ model for $\alpha$-RuCl$_3$

 can be defined for each hexagon plaquette $p=\langle ijklmn \rangle$, and plays an important role as they commute with each other.
 Indeed, the $tqs$ model is integrable in the limit $|s| \to \infty$.
 Eigenstates are constructed by assigning $V_p = \pm 1$ for each plaquette.

 This limit ($|s| \to \infty$) is also known as the Vijay-Hsieh-Fu (VHF) surface code~\cite{Vijay2015} and has a characteristic $Z_2$ topological order with an exact $S_3$ anyon symmetry.
 To check the existence of such a phase we did exact diagonalization of the 54-site cluster, which is shown in Fig.~\ref{tqs}(a).
 This VHF surface code is indeed realized in the $tqs$ model with a large $|s|$ region, as shown in Fig.~\ref{tqs}(b).
+In Fig.~\ref{tqs}(b) the right half is mostly blue connected to the $s\to \infty$ limit, and the left half is mostly red connected to the $s\to \infty$ limit.
+This means that the large $|s|$ phase is rather stable with respect to the perturbation of $t$ and $q$.

 It seems that even on the $q = s$ line, most of the $q>0$ region is connected to this VHF surface code phase, and from this we conclude that even in the original (K$\Gamma$) model Eq.~\eqref{eff} this phase is realized in the large $\Gamma/|K|$ region.
 Since the resolution of Fig.~\ref{tqs}(b) is not good enough, the exact region of $\Gamma/|K|$ where this phase is realized will be discussed later.